 Renovations and Remodeling: Identifying unknown or mislabeled circuits in older buildings protects workers and helps avoid costly mistakes.

-Outdoor and Field Work: Klein voltage testers with sun-protection equipment enable professionals to diagnose farmhouse, barn, or landscape circuits even under direct sunlight.
+Outdoor and Field Work: Klein voltage testers with sun-protection equipment enable professionals to diagnose circuits in farmhouses, barns, and landscapes, even under direct sunlight.

 Whenever any maintenance, repair, or diagnostics require contact with potentially live electrical components, using a voltage tester is always the first and most essential step.